nonstrict-hq/nonstrict.eu-website/Content/blog/2023-03-13-screencapturekit-errors-missing-annotations.md

 ## Workaround

 Don't directy reference the `SCStreamError` or `SCStreamError.Code` types from code.
 Instead, use their raw values.
+By not mentioning these types directly, the framework won't be loaded.

 For example, instead of: